 Our years of experience handling Tennessee car accident claims means that we understand the unique nature of interstate accidents, and we know that the high speeds and often serious injuries caused by these accidents can create unique challenges when filing claims for compensation.

-If you or someone you love was injured in a car accident on any of Tennessee’s interstates or highways, contact our law firm today by dialing (615) 200-1111 or filling out a free online form.
+If you or someone you love was injured in a car accident on any of Tennessee’s interstates or highways, please contact our Nashville car accident lawyers by dialing (615) 200-1111 or filling out a free online form.
 It’s our goal to get you the full compensation you deserve for your accident-related expenses.